Mahfuz311/Praktikum3/README.md

 Berikut flowchartnya

-![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.]
+![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.]Screenshot 2024-10-13 111907.png